unbedded/ai_sw_workflow/README.md

 ```

 ### Notebook Prerequisites
-The code makes use of openai API and expects an enviroment variable named **OPENAI_API_KEY** that contains your OpenAI API key.
-The included Python code is compatable with Python 3.8 or greater and requires the following modules to be included in your virtual enviroment:
+The code makes use of the OpenAI API and expects an environment variable named **OPENAI_API_KEY** that contains your OpenAI API key.
+The included Python code is compatible with Python 3.8 or greater and requires the following modules to be included in your virtual environment:
 ```
  - pip install openai
  - pip install pyyaml
 ```

 Current AI coding practices often rely on iterative prompting, where developers engage in repetitive back-and-forth interactions to craft the desired output.
 This approach can be inefficient, leading to frustration and an increased risk of overlooking critical details.
 An alternative solution involves the use of templates that encapsulate requirements, best practices, and goals within a single, monolithic prompt.
 The template goal is:

 - **Higher Efficacy**: Reduces the friction in interactions, minimizing the need for iterative refinement and redundant instructions.
 - **Leverage Familiar Paradigms**: By framing requirements in popular pseudocode formats, templates align closely with LLM training data, increasing the likelihood of accurate outputs.